xuwupeng2000/terminology/README.md

 This is the configs of Jack Wu.
 This script is tested in Ubuntu, and it requires you have git on you system.
+There is a branch for OSX as well.
+The only different is the setup script.

 ### What is included